dmacvicar/dmacvicar.github.io.old/_posts/2006-07-03-hiking-in-bavaria.markdown

 layout: post
 title: Hiking in Bavaria
 date: '2006-07-03'
-tags:
+categories:
-- germany
+  - Journal
-- Life
+  - Germany
 ---

 Weekend trip!
 We started from Garmisch-Partenkirchen.
 From there we started hiking till [Höllentalhütte][3] (1.381 m).
 We had dinner (and knew that England was out of the WM2006) and slept there.
 Next day when waking up we were told about Brazil and France.